jrehor/kcc/README.md

 ### how to solve it

-The title of this chapter is shamelessly borrowed from a legendary book published back in 1945, a small volume by mathematician George Pólya where he shows how to approach problems and arrive to solutions.
+The title of this chapter is borrowed from a legendary book published back in 1945, a small volume by mathematician George Pólya where he shows how to approach problems and arrive to solutions.
 It is a very inspiring read.

 Equipped with everything we have so far, we are going to tackle a little problem.
 We will look at a k function that actually does something very useful and implements a very familiar algorithm.
 The subject of the game is to identify the algorithm and figure out how it is implementented in k (actually, in reverse order).